johnriforgiate/English-516-Final-Project/WorksCited.md

 u/dittani. “r/MechanicalKeyboards - Parts to Complete Your Gherkin, and Some Places to Get Them.”
 Reddit, www.reddit.com/r/MechanicalKeyboards/comments/63o5u6/parts_to_complete_your_gherkin_and_some_places_to/.

 ## Images used throughout the page ##

+All images used under the Wikimedia Creative Commons liscence.

 [Cherry MX -- opened, 2.jpg](https://en.wikipedia.org/wiki/File:Cherry_MX_--_opened,_2.jpg)

 https://commons.wikimedia.org/wiki/File:Mechanical_Logitech_keyboard.jpg